priyanshustuti/priyanshustuti/README.md

 - 👋 Hi, I’m @priyanshustuti
-- 😊 I've just begun to learn coding
+- 😊 I know HTML and CSS
 - 👀 I’m interested in front-end development
-- 🌱 I’m currently learning HTML, CSS, JavaScript
+- 🌱 Currently learning JavaScript
-- 📫 How to reach me @priyanshustuti is my Instagram username
+- 📫 How to reach me? @priyanshustuti is my username literally everywhere.

 <!---
 priyanshustuti/priyanshustuti is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.